-Transcranial Magnetic Stimulation (TMS) offers safe, effective treatment for mood and other disorders.
+Transcranial Magnetic Stimulation is a safe and effective treatment for depression and other mood disorders.

 - TMS Therapy treatment sessions are conducted on an outpatient basis at Ohio State Harding Hospital

 - Each session takes less than an hour and are typically scheduled five days a week for approximately nine weeks

 - Patients are awake and alert during treatment and able to resume normal activities upon leaving therapy

 Transcranial Magnetic Stimulation could help your depression if you: